AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/graphs.rst

    :align: center
    :width: 5000px

-A 24 node **transport graph** containing respective nodes and links along with the different type of controls that will help users have a smooth experience and help them navigate through the transport graph easily.
+An example 24-node **transport graph** containing respective nodes and links along with the different type of controls that will help users have a smooth experience and help them navigate through the transport graph easily.

 Features
 ############